-I've lumped these together because they go hand-in-hand as critical first things to teach your puppy; part of the potty training process will involve being able to safely confine your dog for age-appropriate periods.
+I've lumped these together because they go hand-in-hand as critical first things to teach your puppy; part of the potty training process will involve safely confining your dog for age-appropriate periods.

 You can find our in-depth potty training process here, but the basics can be broken down into these steps:

 1) Do not free-feed your puppy.
-Unless your veterinarian feels there is a medical reason requiring your pup to be free-fed, stick to a set feeding schedule.
+Unless your veterinarian feels a medical reason requires your pup to be free-fed, stick to a set feeding schedule.

 2) Be aware of your pup's activities.
-If they have just eaten, drank water, and/or played, it may be time for a potty break.
+It may be time for a potty break if they have just eaten, drank water, and played.

 3) Watch for sniffing, circling, or running into another room.